Cyberlightning/GISDataProvider/doc/User_and_Programmers_Guide.md

 ## Introduction

-This document describes how to implement web client which is capable to query GIS data from GeoServer in XML3D format.
+This document describes how to use GIS Data Provider GE to implement web client which is capable to query GIS data from GeoServer for creating 3D scenes.
 GeoServer is able to create XML3D objects and pass them to the client.

 Before starting to implement web client software it is recommended that installation part from the [GIS Data Provider - Installation and Administration Guide](installation_and_administration_guide.md) is successfully completed.

 ## Background and Detail

-This User and Programmers Guide relates to the GIS Data Provider GE which is part of the [Advanced Middleware and Web User Interfaces chapter](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Summary_of_FIWARE_Open_Specifications_R4#Advanced_Web_User_Interfaces_Chapter "Advanced_Web_User_Interfaces_Chapter").
+GIS Data Provider GE which is part of the [Advanced Middleware and Web User Interfaces chapter](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Summary_of_FIWARE_Open_Specifications_R4#Advanced_Web_User_Interfaces_Chapter "Advanced_Web_User_Interfaces_Chapter").

-For more background information on this GE, also refer to its [Open Specification](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/FIWARE.OpenSpecification.WebUI.GISDataProvider_R4 "FIWARE.OpenSpecification.WebUI.GISDataProvider") and [FIWARE Advanced Web UI Architecture](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Advanced_Web_UI_Architecture).
+For more information on this GE, also refer to its [Open Specification](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/FIWARE.OpenSpecification.WebUI.GISDataProvider_R4 "FIWARE.OpenSpecification.WebUI.GISDataProvider") and [FIWARE Advanced Web UI Architecture](http://forge.fiware.org/plugins/mediawiki/wiki/fiware/index.php/Advanced_Web_UI_Architecture).
 Here you can find [Detailed API documentation](http://docs.gisdataprovider.apiary.io/#).

 ## User guide

-Reference GIS client is part of the release.
-3D rendering is done with XML3D, therefore web browser needs to support it.
-XML3D is based on WebGL and JavaScript, any browser that support these two technologies should work.
+GIS Data Provider contains reference web client, which demonstrates how provided elevation data can be used for creating 3D scene.
+Provided client uses [XML3D](http://xml3d.org/) for rendering, XML3D is based on WebGL and JavaScript, any browser that support these two technologies should work.
 Most tested browsers are:

 -   Chrome on Windows, Mac OS X and Android
 -   Firefox on Windows, Mac OS X and Android